 Tumblr is a free publishing platform that offers blogging and social networking features in one place.
 It’s ideal for publishing multimedia content to attract readers and establish topic authority.
 WordPress.org, on the other hand, is a multi-purpose content management system that offers thousands of widgets, plugins, and themes for creating sites with more advanced functionality.

 With Tumblr, you won’t need to worry about site maintenance, speed, security, or performance.
 You won’t have to find a hosting provider or configure a bunch of settings.
 You won’t even have to purchase and register a custom domain name if don’t want to.
 This makes it easy to set up a site and start publishing content and building an audience quickly.
+It’s also ideal if you’re looking to build a website on a budget.

 In exchange for this speed and ease of use, you’ll have to forgo a lot of control over the appearance and functionality of your site.
 In fact, you won’t even technically own your site.
 That means it could be suspended at any time if you’re found in violation of Tumblr’s community guidelines.

-WordPress provides you much more flexibility — and, as a result, requires a much steeper learning curve.
+WordPress provides you with much more flexibility — and, as a result, requires a much steeper learning curve.
 You’ll need to download and install the software, sign up for a hosting service, and install any plugins you need to help manage the security and performance of your site.
 While these responsibilities will require more time, effort, and budget, they’ll also enable you to build a site that looks and does exactly what you want.

-Tumblr vs. WordPress Price
+WordPress vs Tumblr: Price

 When selecting a publishing platform for your business, you need to find an option that meets your needs and your budget.
 Below we’ll compare the costs associated with creating and running a blog on Tumblr and WordPress so you can pick the solution with the right price and functionality.